 Please don’t read this post and think that it’s your job to change yourself to be like Jairus.
 I don’t think that’s the correct mindset at all.

-When we focus on Jesus and all He accomplished on the cross and through His Word, our faith can’t help but be completely transformed to increase our capacity to receive.
+When we focus on Jesus our faith transforms which increases our capacity to receive.